 Fees & Financial Considerations

-Payment options include: debit, cheque, etransfer, cash, and most major credit cards.
+Payment options include cash, cheque, Interac, and most major credit cards.

 Considerations for Post-Secondary Students

 For students with permanent disabilities, the Canada Student Grants program may cover a significant portion of the cost of your assessment (up to $1700), and may provide grants to assist you with services, equipment, education, and living costs.

 Missed Appointments & Cancelation Policy

 I do not bill my clients for missed appointments.
 Please provide as much notice as possible if you must reschedule your appointment.

 Protecting Your Privacy

 The information you provide a psychologist during the course of assessment is confidential with exceptions as mandated by law (i.e., "duty to report" when a minor is in need of protection; when disclosure is necessary to prevent immediate and grave harm to your life, someone else's life, or public safety; or if your file is subpoenaed).

 Contact with others involved in your care (e.g., teachers, physicians) will be discussed with you in advance and is only done with your consent.